lanewells/u2_lesson_ERD/README.md

 - Backpedaling to change your schemas, in MongoDB this means you'll have to destroy the entire database.
 - Second guessing relationships / modeling relationships incorrectly.
 - Overly complicated data structures that can be simplified or organized in a more efficient way.
+- Sharing data and planning with team mates, managers, or investors/shareholders

 ## How Do You Draw An ERD